Robdel12/DropKick/readme.md

 How it works:
 -
 DropKick works by transforming your existing, boring `<select>` lists into beautiful, customizable HTML dropdowns.
 The name attribute is the only one that is required.
 You should also set a tabindex attribute to enable navigation via tabbing.
+When an option is selected in a DropKick menu, the corresponding `<select>` value is updated.
+This means that your forms and AJAX requests should work the same without having to make any changes.
+However, if you previously had an `onchange` event bound to your `<select>` list, you will have to instead use a DropKick change event.
+Please see examples.html for usage

 Features:
 -